Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 Once something is on your calendar, then everyone who needs to meet with you knows that time isn’t available.

-Once everything is on your calendar, that aren’t anymore excuses for not getting them done.
+An additional benefit is that once everything is on your calendar, there aren’t excuses for not getting things done.

 Everyone needs these periods of time.
 To be a successful entrepreneur, guard your quiet work times with your life.
 The success of your business may depend upon them.